shxntanu/shxntanu/README.md

 I like to say that I am a full-stack developer, but I have had most experience with frontend development using **React**.
 I also have experience in development with a wide variety of frameworks like **NextJS**, **Django**, **Angular**, **Spring**, **Flask**, and **Express**.

-Lately, I've been learning about various backend technologies and exploring Generative AI, while also working as a Software Developer at Arista Networks.
+Lately, I've been learning about various backend technologies and exploring Generative AI.

 I'm a versatile programmer and can pick up and learn any language / framework in a short span of time.
 I have a keen interest in low-level programming and like to read in-depth about computers and networking in my free time.